wallarm/product-documentation/docs/latest/user-guides/rules/backup.md

 To protect yourself from accidentally misconfigured or deleted rules, you can backup your current custom ruleset.
 There are two options:

 * Automatic backup creation after each [custom ruleset build](compiling.md).
+The number of automatic backups is limited to 7: latest backup for the day when you had changes in ruleset is stored.
 * Manual backup creation at any time.
-Your subscription defines the number of available backup slots.
+The number of manual backups is limited to 5 by default.
+If you need more, ontact [Wallarm's Technical Support](mailto:support@wallarm.com) team.

 You can:

 * Access current backups: in the **Rules** section, click **Backups**.
 * Create new backup manually: in the **Backups** window, click **Create backup**.
+* Set name and description for the manual backup and later edit them at any moment.

+    !!! info "Naming for automatic backups"
+        The automatic backups are named by the system and cannot be renamed.

 * Load from existing backup: click **Load** for the required backup.

-    * When loading from backup, your current rule configuration is deleted and replaced with the configuration from the backup.
+When loading from backup, your current rule configuration is deleted and replaced with the configuration from the backup.
-    * You cannot create or modify rules until load from backup is complete.

-* Rename backup and/or change its description.
-The ruleset itself does not change.
 * Delete backup.

+!!! warning "Rule modification restrictions"
+    You cannot create or modify rules until creating backup or load from backup is complete.